5thComrade/Notes-2.0/Go.md

     Any time we make a executable file using the statement **package main** the file should have a func named **main** inside.

 - What does 'import "fmt"' mean?

+  If you want to import another package into your package you use the import statement. fmt is the name of a standard library package that is included with the Go programming language by default.

+  To know more about standard packages included vist [https://pkg.go.dev/std](https://pkg.go.dev/std)

 - Whats the func thing?

+  func is short for function.

 - How is the main.go file organized?

+  package declaration -> import other packages that we need -> declare functions, tell Go to do things

+---